 Microsoft's Bing translator has produced a gist translation of good quality - I get a very good idea of what the text is about, so I can decide what to do next.

-If I put the English original through the Bing translator and ask it to provide a German translation, and compare this to the authorized German translation of the above passage by Antonie Zimmermann.
+The next step is to put the English original through the Bing translator and ask it to provide a German translation, and compare this to the authorized German translation of the above passage by Antonie Zimmermann.

 Not bad in getting the meaning over, but not something you'd hand in as a piece of your own work!